123 (Nikki Laoye song): Critical reception

 The song received generally positive reviews from most music critics.
-Demola OG of Notjustok.com described "123" as having a "dance feel that you can move to".
+Demola Ogundele of Notjustok.com described "123" as having a "dance feel that you can move to".
 Priscilla Olubunmi-Awoseyi of PraiseWorld Radio said 123 "makes the aged nod their heads in rhythm" and "kids wriggle their bodies" she also added that "you just can't sit still when you hear this song".

 Commercial performance

 123 peaked at number 7 on the Spinlet Top 10 Best Selling singles of 2013.

 Music video

 The music video for "123" was shot on 9 March 2014, at the University of Lagos in Lagos, Nigeria.
 The video was directed by Anthony Akinwunmi Richards aka Tfrizzle for Frizzle and Bizzle Films and filmed on the grounds of the University, predominantly in front of the school library and by the waterfront.
 On 9 April 2014, Laoye released exclusive behind the scenes photographs from the video shoot, in order to create anticipation towards the release of the video on 11 April 2014.

 The outdoor Video depicts Nikki singing and performing a catchy and energetic dance choreography alongside popular Nigerian dance group Alien Nation.
 It also features an exciting dance battle between Nikki and Steven of Imagneto Dance Company and several cameos from Nigerian entertainers including Kiki Omeili, Essence, J'odie, Ade Laoye, DJ Gosporella, Onos, Anny Ibrahim and Provabs.